aqeelanwar/MaskTheFace/readme.md

 ---

 # MFR2 - Masked Faces in Real-World for Face Recognition
 Masked faces in real world for face recognition (MFR2) is a small dataset with 53 identities of celebrities and politicians with a total of 269 images that are collected from the internet.
-Each identity has on average of 5 images.
+Each identity has on an average of 5 images.
 The dataset contains both masked and unmasked faces of the identities.
 The dataset is processed in terms of face alignment and image dimensions.
 Each image has a dimension of (160x160x3).
 Sample images from the MFR2 data-set and the mask distribution can be seen below.

 ![mfr2](images/mfr2.png)